 Dr. Moy's honors include being selected to participate in the National Endowment for the Humanities Bach Institute in Germany, the Conductors Retreat (orchestral) at Medomak with Ken Kiesler, the Westminster Chamber Choir with Joe Miller, the Tallis Scholar Summer School with Peter Phillips, the Carnegie Hall Choral Institute/Transient Glory Symposium as a conducting associate with Francisco Nunez, and the Yale/Norfolk Chamber Choir at the Norfolk Chamber Music Festival under the direction of Simon Carrington.

 Dr. Moy's research focuses on the culture of singing communities and the factors that contribute to successful choral organizations.
-Her dissertation was an ethnographic study of the Seattle Men's Chorus, the largest gay men's chorus in the world and the largest community chorus in North America.
-She recently presented at the Eastern Division ACDA Conference, Connecticut ACDA Conference, Connecticut Music Educators Association, Great Lakes College Music Society Conference, Northeast College Music Society Conference, National ACDA Conference, Gay and Lesbian Choruses International Festival, and the National Association for Music Education National In-Service Conference (NAfME), and the international Together in Music Conference sponsored by the Society for Education and Music Psychology Research.
+Her dissertation was an ethnographic study of the Seattle Men's Chorus (SMC), the largest gay men's chorus in the world and the largest community chorus in North America.
+She recently presented at the Eastern Division ACDA Conference, Connecticut ACDA Conference, Connecticut Music Educators Association, Great Lakes College Music Society Conference, Northeast College Music Society Conference, National ACDA Conference, Gay and Lesbian Choruses International Festival, the National Association for Music Education National In-Service Conference (NAfME), and the international Together in Music Conference sponsored by the Society for Education and Music Psychology Research.
 She will be presenting at the upcoming Chorus America Conference as well as the National Collegiate Choral Organization Conference.
 Dr. Moy has been interviewed for featured articles in The Choral Journal, The Voice of Chorus America, and Teaching Music Journal on the subjects of entrepreneurship and culture-building in the choral arts.
-She writes for the Music in a Minuet blog and her research on the SMC will be published by Oxford University Press.
+She writes for the NAfME Music in a Minuet blog and her research on the SMC will be published by Oxford University Press.

-Dr. Moy is the President/Co-founder of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellence.
+Dr. Moy is the Vice President/Co-founder of Chorosynthesis, a national nonprofit organization whose mission is to transform the culture of American choral music through collaboration, sustainability, innovation, and excellence.
 She also serves on the ACDA Standing Committee on International Activities and reviews music grants for the National Endowment for the Arts.
 Dr. Moy holds a Bachelor of Arts in Music Education from SPU, a Master of Music Education with an emphasis in choral music from Westminster Choir College, and a Doctor of Musical Arts in Choral Conducting from the University of Washington.